Druanae/screc/README.md

 ```
 Exiting the original command with Ctrl + c will also work.

+## Configuring
+You can change the default filename and save directory in `${HOME}/.config/screc/config`.
+By default screc will save files to `${HOME}/Videos` with the time and date of recording.
+For example `SCREC_Monday-October-23_03:59:08.gif`

 ## Todo
-- [ ] Allow for setting a custom directory to save to.
+- [x] Allow for setting a custom directory to save to.
 - [ ] Allow for webm recording for higher FPS and Sound.
 - [x] Allow for custom name formatting.